 One of the lion cubs will be dedicated to cloning, while the other will be kept in a museum.
 Meanwhile, researchers are making plans to hunt for more big cats that may have been preserved.
 Jurassic Park may come true after all.

-Next, check out how de-extinction scientists hope to bring the woolly mammoth and other species back to life.
+Next, check out how with de-extinction scientists hope to bring the woolly mammoth and other species back to life.